-To remove old, peeling wood finishes that have turned yellow, alcohol is one of the most common products that is used.
+To remove old, peeling wood finishes that have turned yellow, alcohol is one of the most common products used.

-But you will need to use the right type of alcohol for the job.
+But if you need to, you must use the right type of alcohol for the job between the two major types – denatured and isopropyl.

-While both of them can be used for cleaning, there are instances when one would offer better results over the other.
+While both of them can be used for cleaning wood, there are instances when one would offer better results than the other.

 So, if you are planning a day to clean and refinish your old wooden furniture or floors using denatured or isopropyl alcohol, check here to know which will be a better solution suited for your job.